Runaway Transition in Irreversible Polymer Condensation with Cyclisation: Results

-\paragraph*{Runaway Transition -- } The results in Fig.~\ref{fig:panel1} suggest that at large $c/c^*$ the chains tend to grow longer, thus suppressing cyclisation; at the same time, the density of reactive ends and the speed of spatial exploration of the chains become smaller, thus suppressing dimerisation.
-Due to this kinetic competition, we ask whether the system can truly display a ``runaway'' phase, defined as a regime where at least one chain permanently escapes cyclisation and diverges in time.
-In Fig.~\ref{fig:panel2_runaway}b-c one can visually appreciate that at large reaction time, rings (blue) are abundant at low $c/c^*$ while linear chains (grey) are more abundant at large $c/c^*$.
-Using a network representation (where monomer are converted into nodes and ligation events into edges) we also show that these systems display qualitative different network topologies (insets of Figs.~\ref{fig:panel2_runaway}b-c).
+The results in Fig.~\ref{fig:looping_sims} suggest that at large $c/c^*$ the chains tend to grow longer, and cyclisation is suppressed; at the same time, the density of reactive ends and the speed of spatial exploration of the chains become smaller, thus suppressing dimerisation.
+Due to this kinetic competition, we ask whether the system can truly display a ``runaway'' phase, defined as a regime where at least one chain permanently escapes cyclisation and its length diverges in time.
+One way to address this question is to look at the number of chains that belong to the longest chain in the system, and how this quantity changes in time.
+By using a graph representation of our simulations (see Fig.~\ref{fig:MC_MD}a-b) we can compute the fraction of chains (nodes) that belong to the giant connected component (GCC), i.e. the largest cluster of connected monomer chains (Fig.~\ref{fig:MC_MD}b).
+In Fig.~\ref{fig:MC_MD}a one can visually appreciate that at large reaction time, rings (blue) are abundant at low $c/c^*$ while linear chains (grey) are more abundant at large $c/c^*$.
+These systems display a qualitatively different graph topology (Fig.~\ref{fig:MC_MD}b).
 At small $c/c^*$ (large $\kappa$) the network of monomers is mostly disconnected; accordingly, even when the fraction of unreacted bonds goes to 0 at $t \to \infty$, the average length of the polymers does not diverge.
-On the contrary, at larger $c/c^*$ we observe only few rings and some very large chains with very low cyclisation probability.
-A natural quantification is obtained by measuring the fraction of nodes in the giant connected component (GCC), i.e. the largest cluster of connected monomers corresponding to the longest chain in the system.
-At $\kappa=1$ the GCC displays a change in scaling, growing as GCC $\sim \kappa^{-1} \sim c/c^*$ as $\kappa \to 0$ (Fig.~\ref{fig:panel2_runaway}e) suggesting that a change in behaviour takes place around $\kappa \simeq 1$.
+On the contrary, at larger $c/c^*$ we observe only a few rings and some very long chains that are connecting most of the nodes in the system.
+Overall, the graph appears much more connected and approaching percolation, i.e. where most of the nodes belong to the GCC, whose size grows with the size of the system (see Fig.~\ref{fig:MC_MD}c).

-Since MD simulations are computationally expensive, we employ Direct Simulation Monte Carlo (DSMC)~\cite{garcia1987monte, liffman1992direct, kruis2000direct} to solve the Smoluchowski equation and reach larger system sizes up to $10^5$ chains (see SI).
-In Fig.~\ref{fig:panel2_runaway}f, we plot the number averaged chain length at an arbitrarily large time when the DSMC code has evolved the system as long as possible and has generated only a single linear chain accompanied by a number of rings.
-This figure suggests that the linear-dominated regime ($\kappa < 1$) displays an average polymer length at large reaction time that scales as $\langle l (t \gg 1) \rangle \sim \kappa^{-1} \sim c/c^*$.
-At the same time, the number average length of the \emph{linear} population appears to reach a plateau that scales with the system size (Fig.~\ref{fig:panel2_runaway}g), indicating a runaway transition at $\kappa \lesssim 1$.
-Additionally the fraction of mass ``lost'' in forming rings decays as $f_\text{ring} \sim \kappa$ and is thus negligible for small enough $\kappa$ (Fig.~\ref{fig:panel2_runaway}h).